britzl/defold-input/in/gesture.md

 		end
 	end

-It's possible to create multiple gesture detectors where each detector has unique settings:
+It's possible to create multiple gesture detectors where each instance has unique settings:

 	local gesture = require "in.gesture"